 * “Wadi” is a narrow stream that remains dry except during the winter

 ** Hebrew: HaMeshulash; Arabic: al-Muthallath

-Posted by Roi Tov on Jul 19 2013, With 0 Reads, Filed under Editor, Politics.
+Posted by Roi Tov on July 19, 2013, With 3044 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
 Both comments and pings are currently closed.